 Have you noticed issues with your pet’s breath or seen signs of decay on their teeth?
 We offer the best veterinary dentistry in Racine!
-From humans to dogs to cats, health of the mouth plays a large role in the overall health of patients.
+From humans to dogs to cats, the health of the mouth plays a large role in the overall health of patients.
 At Prairie Side Vet of Racine, we have several veterinarians that specialize in pet dental care.
 Statistics show that most dogs and cats over 3 years of age have periodontal disease, and there is an enormous amount of disease present that can affect the long-term health in our pets.
 When left untreated, periodontal disease will lead to pain in the mouth and loss of teeth.
 Furthermore, that disease (aka mouth infection) has been shown to cause problems in the heart, the liver, and the kidneys.
 The only solution is a combination of home and professional pet dental care.

 When it comes to periodontal disease, most of the disease is below the gum line, so it is difficult to see problems in cats and dogs.
 However, there are good indicators that your pet may be suffering from periodontal disease.